-The hardness of the City's water supply averaged 382 mg/L or 22.3 grains per gallon.
+The hardness of the City's water supply averaged 386 mg/L or 22.6 grains per gallon.

 Please call our office if you have questions or wish a copy of this report, source water assessment, wellhead protection plan and/or UCMR results.
 Copies of this report results will also be made available at the Clare City Hall and the internet.
+A report will not be mailed to you.

-The staff of the City of Clare work very hard each and every day of the year to provide top quality water to every tap.
+The staff of the Water Treatment Department work very hard each and every day of the year to provide top quality water to every tap.
 We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.
 Please contact our office for any information on how to protect our water resources.

-Dale Clark Director of Water Treatment 989-386-2321 dclark@cityofclare.org
+Dale Clark Director of Water Treatment 989-386-2321 dclark@cityofclare.gov